AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 - `list main` shows all un-archived contacts in FnBuddy.
 - `list archive` shows all archived contacts in FnBuddy.

-Note: If unexpected extraneous parameters are added such as `list main 123`, the command will default to `list all`.
+Note: If unexpected extraneous parameters are added such as `list main 123`, the command will default to `list all`. (eg. you are currently viewing `list all` and want to switch to `list archive`, but typed `list archivee` instead, there will be no visible change on the GUI as it has defaulted to `list all`.)

 ### Deleting a person `delete`